UMR-CNRM/snowtools/doc/source/hpc/simulations.rst

 You can use your own SURFEX executables, either by adding them in an existing uenv (:ref:`uenv_modification`), either in a separate user environment as described bellow.

 In order to produce reproducible simulations, it is recomended to compile SURFEX with the "compile_surfex_hpc.sh" script (under cenutils).
-This script compiles the SURFEX binaries and put them in a proper, ready-to-use User Environment.
+This script compiles the SURFEX binaries and put them in a proper, ready-to-use User Environment (uenv).
 The only mandatory argument is the target SURFEX repository (--surfex_dir).
 The MPI compilation option and the optimisation level can additionaly be provided with the --ver_mpi ("MPI" by default, or "NOMPI") and --optlevel ("O2" by default or "DEBUG") arguments respectively.

-A proper, ready-to-use User Environment containing the compiled binaries is automatically created with a standard name "surfex_executables_${VER_MPI}_${surfex_commit}" (which is displayed on screen at the end of the comilation script).
+The uenv containing the compiled binaries is automatically created with a standard name "surfex_executables_${VER_MPI}_${surfex_commit}" (which is displayed on screen at the end of the comilation script).
 You can use this uenv in your simulations by adding the following configuration variable in your configuration file:

 .. code-block::